-With this data protection declaration we inform you which data we process from you, for what we need this data and how you can object to the data collection.
+With this data protection declaration, we inform you about which data we process from you, what we need this data for and how you can object to the data collection.

-The protection of your personality and your privacy is important to us, the public transport companies http://www.ch-direct.org/datenschutz.
-We guarantee that your personal data will be processed in accordance with the law and the applicable provisions of data protection law.
+The protection of your personality and your privacy is an important concern for us, the public transport companies. http://www.ch-direct.org/datenschutz an important concern.
+We guarantee that your personal data will be processed in accordance with the applicable provisions of data protection law.

-With the following principles, public transport companies set an example for the trustworthy handling of your data:
+The public transport companies set an example for the trustful handling of your data with the following principles:

-You yourself decide on the processing of your personal data.
+You decide yourself about the processing of your personal data.

-Within the legal framework, you can refuse data processing at any time or have your consent revoked or your data deleted.
-You always have the possibility to travel anonymously, i.e. without entering your personal data.
+Within the legal framework, you can refuse data processing at any time, revoke your consent or have your data deleted.
+You always have the option of travelling anonymously, i.e. without having your personal data recorded.

-We offer you added value in the processing of your data.
+We offer you added value when processing your data.

-Public transport companies use your personal data exclusively to provide services and to offer you added value along the mobility chain (e.g. tailor-made offers and information, support or compensation in the event of a fault).
-Your data will therefore only be used for the development, provision, optimisation and evaluation of our services or for customer relationship management.
+The public transport companies use your personal data exclusively within the framework of service provision and to offer you added value along the mobility chain (e.g. tailor-made offers and information, support or compensation in the event of disruption).
+Your data is therefore only used for the development, provision, optimisation and evaluation of our services or for the maintenance of the customer relationship.

 Your data will not be sold.

 Your data will only be disclosed to selected third parties listed in this data protection declaration and only for the explicitly stated purposes.
-If we commission third parties with data processing, they will be obliged to comply with our data protection standards.
+If we commission third parties with data processing, they are obliged to comply with our data protection standards.

 We guarantee security and protection for your data.

-Public transport companies guarantee the careful handling of customer data as well as the security and protection of your data.
-We ensure that the necessary organisational and technical precautions are taken.
+The public transport companies guarantee the careful handling of customer data as well as the security and protection of your data.
+We ensure the necessary organisational and technical precautions for this.

 Below you will find detailed information on how we handle your data.